getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 ## How It Works

+You can think of Issue Owners as an issue-level property.
 Sentry matches ownership rules against individual events in an issue.
-This matching is relied upon in other areas of Sentry, described in the following sections.
-You can think of issue owners as an issue-level property.
+Some Sentry features rely on Issue Owners to work, and matching impacts how they operate, as described below.

 ### Creating Rules